Visual Identity

 Approach

-Roles: Concept, Exhibition Planning and Design, Visual Design, Installation, Program Development
+Roles: Concept, Exhibition Planning and Design, Visual Design, Program Development

 Venue: District Architecture Center